brian14708/wh-briefings/statements-releases/2021-06/2021-06-05-statement-by-press-secretary-jen-psaki-on-the-department-of-justice-leak-investigation-policy.md

 modified_time: 2021-06-05 10:55:18-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/05/statement-by-press-secretary-jen-psaki-on-the-department-of-justice-leak-investigation-policy/
 published_time: 2021-06-05 10:57:00-04:00
-title: Statement by Press Secretary Jen Psaki on the Department of Justice Leak Investigation Policy
+title: "Statement by Press Secretary Jen\_Psaki on the Department of Justice Leak\
+  \ Investigation\_Policy"
 ---

 As appropriate given the independence of the Justice Department in